Sound design: Theatre

 Sound design, as a distinct discipline, is one of the youngest fields in stagecraft, second only to the use of projection and other multimedia displays, although the ideas and techniques of sound design have been around almost since theatre started.
 Dan Dugan, working with three stereo tape decks routed to ten loudspeaker zones during the 1968–69 season of American Conservatory Theater (ACT) in San Francisco, was the first person in the USA to be called a sound designer.

 A theatre sound designer is responsible for everything the audience hears in the performance space, including music, sound effects, sonic textures, and soundscapes.
 These elements are created by the sound designer, or sourced from other sound professionals, such as a composer in the case of music.
 Pre-recorded music must be licensed from a legal entity that represents the artist's work.
 This can be the artist themselves, a publisher, record label, performing rights organization or music licensing company.
 The theatre sound designer is also in charge of choosing and installing the sound system —speakers, sound desks, interfaces and convertors, playout/cueing software, microphones, radio mics, foldback, cables, computers, and outboard equipment like FX units and dynamics processors.

 Modern audio technology has enabled theatre sound designers to produce flexible, complex, and inexpensive designs that can be easily integrated into live performance.
 The influence of film and television on playwriting is seeing plays being written increasingly with shorter scenes, which is difficult to achieve with scenery but easily conveyed with sound.
 The development of film sound design is giving writers and directors higher expectations and knowledge of sound design.
 Consequently, theatre sound design is widespread and accomplished sound designers commonly establish long-term collaborations with directors.
+For sound effect playback in musicals and plays, QLab is the most commonly used piece of software.